-To search for materials owned by GWLA (Greater Western Library Alliance) members, with whom the U of A has ILL agreements that allow for quick access to materials through ILL, cut and past these codes into the "Library Code" box -- AFU AZS AZU COD COF CSL ILU IQU IWA IXA IYU KKS KKU LDL LHL MUU NTE OKS OKU ORE ORU RCE SOI TXA TXH UBY UUM UUS WAU WS2 WTU
+To search for materials owned by GWLA (Greater Western Library Alliance) members, with whom the UA has agreements that allow for quick access to materials through interlibrary loan, cut and past these codes into the "Library Code" box -- AFU AZS AZU COD COF CSL ILU IQU IWA IXA IYU KKS KKU LDL LHL MUU NTE OKS OKU ORE ORU RCE SOI TXA TXH UBY UUM UUS WAU WS2 WTU

 Post-Search Limit Options

 |There are a number of options for limiting, sorting, or refining a search after it has been run/executed, some of which are also available "up front".
 Most of these options are available by clicking on one of the images at the upper-left of the search results.|